 When Denyse tells a famous perfumer of a sensual night spent in Seville under an orange tree in full blossom, wrapped in the arms of a beautiful young man, the story stirs his imagination and together they create a scent that captures the essence of that night.
 The Perfume Lover is an unprecedented account of the creative process that goes into composing a fragrance, and a uniquely candid insider’s view into the world and history of fragrance.
 Your world will never smell the same.

-In the book, Beaulieu documents the creative process behind Séville à l’aube and her journey from muse to creative partner.
-It was really interesting to follow the creation of this scent and discover how it was born and evolved as they added and took out the different notes until it became the wonderful fragrance that it was supposed to be and that they first envisioned.
-The bantering, chatting and even flirty relationship Denyse has with Bertrand was also very enjoyable to read about.
+In the book, Beaulieu documents the creative process behind Séville à L’aube and her journey from muse to creative partner.
+It was really interesting to follow the creation of this scent and discover how it was born and evolved as they added and took out the different notes until it became the wonderful fragrance that they first envisioned.
+The bantering, chatting and even flirty relationship Denyse has with Bertrand was a pleasure to discover, too.

 Throughout the book you can find random but fascinating tidbits about perfume and its history.
-If you wanna know more about the iconic scents that made its history and why they have changed or been discontinued, the importance of fragrance throughout history and how perfumery evolved into the multi-million dollar industry it is today, you’ll find the answers here.
-I have to say that, as a lover of both perfume (and beauty in general) and history, this was my favourite part of the book and I really learned a lot of interesting facts from it.
+If you wanna know more about iconic scents and why they have changed or been discontinued, the importance of fragrance throughout history and how perfumery evolved into the multi-million dollar industry it is today, you’ll find the answers here.
+I have to say that, as a lover of both perfume (and beauty in general) and history, this was my favourite part of the book and I really learned a lot from it.